frappe/frappe_io/frappe_io/www/docs/user/en/guides/app-development/how-enable-developer-mode-in-frappe.md

 	$ bench clear-cache

 To view the full developer options, you must be logged in as the "Administrator" user.
+You also will need to enable the Developer icon in your desktop settings:

+	Desk -> User dropdown list -> Set Desktop Icons -> check "Developer"

 <!-- markdown -->